nextflow-io/nextflow/docs/config.md

 : The registry from where images are pulled.
 It should be only used to specify a private registry server.
 It should NOT include the protocol prefix i.e. `http://`.

 `charliecloud.writeFake`
-: Enable `writeFake` with charliecloud.
-This allows to run containers from storage in writeable mode, using overlayfs, see [charliecloud documentation](https://hpc.github.io/charliecloud/ch-run.html#ch-run-overlay) for details
+: Enable `writeFake` with charliecloud (default) This allows to run containers from storage in writeable mode, using overlayfs. `writeFake` requires `overlayfs` (Linux kernel >= 5.11).
+For full suppornt tempfs with xattrs in the user namespace (Linux kernel >= 6.6) is required , see [charliecloud documentation](https://hpc.github.io/charliecloud/ch-run.html#ch-run-overlay) for details.

 `charliecloud.useSquash`
 : Create a temporary squashFS container image in the process work directory instead of a folder.